yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Unit

 ??? example  "Can build [improvementFilter/terrainFilter] improvements on tiles"
-	Example: "Can build [improvementFilter/terrainFilter] improvements on tiles"
+	Example: "Can build [All Road] improvements on tiles"

 	Applicable to: Unit